Ezku/equanimous-tribble/content/5-appendices/A-dailies/1-daily-lengths.md

 19           | 18.1.2016  | 49:57
 20           | 19.1.2016  | 41:11

-Table: Durations of daily recordings by daily number and date.
+Table: Total durations of daily recordings by daily index number and date.

 Metric       |            | Duration
 -------------|------------|--------: